 The Superior Court of Pennsylvania issued a non-precedential opinion on Thursday, November 10, 2016, holding that a breach of contract action related to a series of retirement agreements that promised lifetime retiree health care was not subject to ERISA preemption.
 Coggins v.
 Keystone Foods, No. 3814 EDA 2015, 2016 Pa.
 Super.
 Unpub.
 LEXIS 4104 (Pa.
 Super.
 November 10, 2016).
 Although the rationale underlying the decision is a victory for employees and their advocates, its usefulness is limited because of the Superior Court’s limitations on the citation of unpublished decisions in subsequent cases.
 A copy of the Court’s decision may be downloaded here.

 The Plaintiffs in Coggins were several former employees of Keystone Foods.
 During Plaintiffs’ employment, Keystone entered into a written retirement agreement with the Plaintiffs prior to and upon their retirement from the company.
-The retirement agreements stated: “Keystone also agrees to maintain the existing health care benefits, including medical, prescription, dental and vision and the existing Medical Reimbursement Plan, for Employee and qualified dependents for life.”
+The retirement agreements stated: “Keystone also agrees to maintain the existing health care benefits, including medical, prescription, dental and vision and the existing Medical Reimbursement Plan, for Employees and qualified dependents for life.”
 At the time the retirement agreements were signed, each Plaintiff received all of their health care benefits, including insurance premiums, prescription, dental and vision at no cost.

 Each Plaintiff retired from his employment with Keystone and satisfied the age and service requirements necessary to receive the health care benefits described in their retirement agreements.
 On June 2, 2014, the company sent each Plaintiff a letter advising him that, as of January 1, 2015, they were required to pay a portion of the health care premium as well as any copays.